 4. Form a plan of attack

-For more difficult situations, there are a lot of templates online like "fish bone diagrams", "mind maps", and other tools to help you make these same connection.
+For more difficult situations, there are a lot of templates online like "fish bone diagrams", "mind maps", and other tools to help you make these same connections.
 These are usually tailored for group collaboration, but can be used by an individual as well.
-These are also helpful to save for future reference, and can form your own troubleshooting library.
+Completed diagrams from other issues should be saved for future reference, and help form your own troubleshooting library.

 Online web app for creating mind maps: http://creately.com/diagram-type/tem...nd-map-example

 Online web app for creating fishbone diagrams: http://creately.com/diagram-type/tem...shbone-diagram

 TL;DR: Connect the sequence of changes to the problem statement, forming an action plan.

 With your plan in hand, it's time to execute!
 Perform each action item and record your findings.
 Analyze the results of each test and compare them against the success criteria.
 Depending on the issue, this can be an iterative process combined with Step 4, where the results of an action item are used to form new plans.

 TL;DR: Execute and iteratively develop the action plan.